 “The essence of maths is not to make simple things complicated, but to make complicated things simple.”
 S. GUDDER

 At Key Stage 3 students study a variety of modules, consolidating basic topics in numeracy, data handling, probability, number patterns, algebra and graphs.
 Throughout the mathematics content, pupils will be taught to develop fluency, reason mathematically & solve problems.
-In September 2017 we will be introducing the White Rose Maths Hub Mastery scheme of work in Year 7.
+In Year 7 and 8 the students follow the White Rose Maths Hub Mastery scheme of work.
 This is an approach to teaching mathematics based on the very successful methods used in Singapore and Shanghai.
 It involves delving deeply into the conceptual understanding of mathematics before moving onto the more challenging applications.
 This method means that students develop a secure grasp of the key ideas and can tackle the more complex problem-solving questions with confidence.
 It also aligns us with our Multi-Academy Trust partner primary schools who are also following this teaching method.
 This will lead to a much more coherent and consistent mathematics experience for our pupils.

-Students are assessed at the end of each half term, meaning that progress can be closely monitored.
+Students are assessed at the beginning and end of each block of work, meaning that progress can be closely monitored.
 As a result, we can address any difficulties quickly and effectively and can also celebrate successes on a regular basis.

 Ways to help my child succeed

 Ensure your child has access to a revision guide and access to the internet.
 Discuss their weekly homework with them and maybe ask them to teach you what they’ve learned that week.
 Remind your child that the only way to revise maths is to practise maths.